QIICR/DICOM4QI/README.md

 In 2016, a larger group assembled aiming to continue and expand the scope of the original 2015 RSNA/QIRR DICOM-QI connectathon.
 Following successful application for participation, RSNA 2016 QIRR will feature the new iteration of the connectathon.

-The present document was created to help with the organization of the connectathon activity, and as such serves two purposes:
+The present document was created to help with the organization of the exhibit activity, and as such serves two purposes:
 * First, this is the place to develop and document operating procedures, expectations and organize test datasets.
 * Second, this document will be used to report the connectathon results.